Go back to Richel Bilderbeek's homepage.

 Graphics code snippet to perform a histogram equalization on a VCL TImage.

-DoHistogramEqualization is similar to EnhanceContrast, except that EnhanceContrast is 'milder': it tries to minimally change the average greyness (using GetAverageGreyness to first measure it).
+DoHistogramEqualization is similar to EnhanceContrast, except that EnhanceContrast is milder: it tries to minimally change the average greyness (using GetAverageGreyness to first measure it).

 I have also programmed a tool that uses DoHistogramEqualization, called HistogramEqualizationer.